geoffhuntsgood/dk64-route-assistant/README.md

 It's intended to be used on mobile, or as a browser source in OBS/streaming software.
 (That's why it'll look..._wide_ on larger screens.)

-It also only has WII U VC routes as of now.
+It also only has Wii U VC routes as of now.

 Current routes include:
 - 101% Intermediate